jetmonk/cl-srpc/README.md

     > REQUEST-ID: xxxxxxxxx

-    This request id will be returned by the client in its request.
+    This request id will be returned by the client in its request, and will be used as an identifier for deferred evaluations.

 5. CLIENT reads this REQUEST-ID encrypted block.

 6. CLIENT sends request in an encrypted block.
 The encrypted block contains the (encrypted) REQUEST-ID header, to prevent replay attacks.
+It also contains a COMMAND header, and a serialized representation of expression to be evaluated.

-7. SERVER reads NN bytes as an encrypted block (see below) and decrypts encrypted block into a string, which is eval'ed (see below for encrypted blocks)
+7. SERVER reads an encrypted block and decrypts the encrypted block into a string, which is eval'ed.

-8. SERVER writes an encrypted block containing the evaluated expression
+8. SERVER writes an encrypted block containing the evaluated expression.

 9. CLIENT readst the encrypted block, and closes connection.